 - a.
-Give protection to people supported, employees, volunteers and students in the short-term against symptomatic, confirmed COVID-19 disease in the event that they contract COVID- 19. - b.
-Inform people supported, employees, volunteers and students of their immunization options and the potential consequences for non-immunization.
+Prevent acquisition of COVID 19 and Variants. - b.
+Give protection to people supported, employees, providers of alternative supports, volunteers and students in the short-term against symptomatic, confirmed COVID-19 disease in the event that they contract COVID-19. - c.
+Inform people supported, employees, alternative supports providers, volunteers and students of their immunization options and the potential consequences for non-immunization. - d.
+Demonstrate the Agency's commitment to accommodating employees who are unable to vaccinate for human rights related reasons where possible without undue hardship.